 Here’s what else I saw from Friday night’s action:

-Welcome to the 2015 Razzball Team Previews!
+Welcome to the 2016 Razzball Team Previews!
 You’ll find everything you need to know about each team to get yourself ready for the upcoming fantasy baseball season.
-And I mean everything folks.
+And I mean everything, folks.
 We’ve got line-ups, charts, Slurpees, lube, a guide for beginner electricians, and even a cactus!
-Oh, wait, yeah, like half of those things are actually what I have in front of me… But hey, what’s the point of lube and cacti if you can’t share?
-Truer words have never been written.
-We also have a very special guest… Mauricio Rubio Jr. from the Cubs Den, to provide his take on what the team has in store this season.
+Well, that’s a lie.
+That’s what Jay had last year sitting in front of him.
+This year?
+Um…a little less lube?
+Take that as you will.
+But hey, we’ve got teams to preview and questions to ask, so let’s hop to it.
+We a very special guest for this post…Neil Finnell, to provide his take on what the team has in store this season.
 Now enough rambling, let’s see what 2016 holds for the Chicago Cubs!